Last Updated on July 16, 2021 by Grow with Bovees

 As always, nothing is perfect, and this unit does have some small flaws.

-The power of this trimmer means that even with Greenworks awesome batteries, you will run the battery down quite quickly.
+The power of this trimmer means that even with Greenworks awesome batteries, you will run the battery down quite quickly compared to other battery powered weed trimmers.

-However, if you have other small jobs to do while you wait for the battery to recharge or if you have a second battery, then this is not an issue.
+However, if you have other small jobs to do while you wait for the battery to recharge, maybe a spell on the lawn mower, or if you have a second battery, then this is not an issue.
+It is still way more convenient than gas string trimmers.

 Some reviews also report issues with the batteries degrading.